flowx-ai/docs-flowx/docs/platform-setup-guides/audit-setup-guide/audit-setup-guide.md

 * `KAFKA_TOPIC_AUDIT_IN` - the topic key for receiving audit logs

-### Elastic search configuration
+### Configuring Elasticsearch

-To configure Elasticsearch, you need to set the following environment variables:
+To configure Elasticsearch, set the following environment variables:

 * `SPRING_ELASTICSEARCH_REST_URIS` - the URL(s) of one or more Elasticsearch nodes to connect to